caas-team/py-kube-downscaler/README.md

     configured via environment variable `DEFAULT_DOWNTIME` or via the annotation `downscaler/downtime` on each deployment

+`--upscale-target-only`

+:   Only namespaces currently targeted by the downscaler will be upscaled
+    during "wake up" times.
+For example, if your downscaler initially targets namespaces A, B, and C, but later you reconfigure it to target only B and C, namespace A will not be upscaled if it is downscaled at the exact time of reconfiguration.
+This is an advanced configuration that most users may not need.

 `--exclude-namespaces`

 :   Exclude namespaces from downscaling (list of regex patterns,